oplS17projects/procedural-music/SAMUEL_TOUPS.md

   (thread (lambda () (note-on port channel note velocity)(sleep length)(note-off port channel note))))

 ```
-There are additional procedures that follow much the same pattern for
+There are additional procedures that follow much the same pattern for other midi messages, but at the moment only the channel messages have been implemented, system exclusive messages and meta messages are not finished.

 ```
 poly-key-pressure